Amazon basin

 Most of the basin is covered by the Amazon rainforest, also known as Amazonia.
-With a 6 e6km2 area of dense tropical forest, this is the largest rainforest in the world.
+With a 6 e6km2 area of dense tropical forest, it is the largest rainforest in the world.

 Geography

 The Amazon River begins in the Andes Mountains at the west of the basin with its main tributary the Marañón River and Apurimac River in Peru.
 The highest point in the watershed of the Amazon is the second biggest peak of Yerupajá at 6635 m.

+The Amazon River Basin occupies the entire central and eastern area of South America, lying to the east of the Andes mountain range and extending from the Guyana Plateau in the north to the Brazilian Plateau in the south.

 With a length of about 6400 km before it drains into the Atlantic Ocean, it is one of the two longest rivers in the world.
 A team of scientists has claimed that the Amazon is longer than the Nile, but debate about its exact length continues.

 The Amazon system transports the largest volume of water of any river system, accounting for about 20% of the total water carried to the oceans by rivers.
 Some of the Amazon rainforests are deforested because of an increase in cattle ranches and soybean fields.
 The Amazon basin formerly flowed west to the Pacific Ocean until the Andes formed, causing the basin to flow eastward towards the Atlantic Ocean.

 Politically the basin is divided into Peruvian Amazonia, Amazônia Legal of Brazil, the Amazon natural region of Colombia, Amazonas (Venezuelan state), and parts of Bolivia and Ecuador.

 Plant life

 Plant growth is quite dense and its variety of animal inhabitants is comparatively high due to the heavy rainfall and the dense and extensive evergreen and coniferous forests.
-Little sunlight reaches the ground due to the dense roof canopy by plants.
+Little sunlight reaches the ground due to the dense roof of canopy by plants.
 The ground remains dark and damp and only shade-tolerant vegetation will grow here.
 Orchids and bromeliads exploit trees and other plants to get closer to the sunlight.
 They grow hanging onto the branches or tree trunks with aerial roots, not as parasites but as epiphytes.
-Species of tropical trees native to the Amazon include Brazil nut, rubber tree and Assai palm.
+Species of tropical trees native to the Amazon include Brazil nut, rubber tree and Assai palm.The lush flora of the basin is made possible in part by the ten million tonnes of Saharan dust which crosses the Atlantic each year.